f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 The ADS-B demodulator plugin can be used to receive and display ADS-B aircraft information.
 This is information about an aircraft, such as position, altitude, heading and speed, broadcast by aircraft on 1090MHz, in the 1090ES (Extended Squitter) format.
 1090ES frames have a chip rate of 2Mchip/s, so the baseband sample rate should be set to be greater than 2MSa/s.

-As well as displaying information received via ADS-B, the plugin can also combine information from a number of databases to display more information about the aircraft and flight.
+As well as displaying information received via ADS-B, the plugin can also combine information from a number of databases to display more information about the aircraft and flight, airports and weather.

 ![ADS-B Demodulator plugin GUI](../../../doc/img/ADSBDemod_plugin.png)